earldouglas/codedown/README.md

 ex: codedown.js myfile.md haskell
 ```

-codedown extracts the code blocks designated as language `<lang>`, and
+Codedown extracts the code blocks designated as language `<lang>`, and
 outputs them to stdout.

 You can pipe the output of codedown to a language interpreter: